UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope.md

-# Kaleidoscope Tutorial
+# 1. Kaleidoscope: Language Introduction
 This series of samples generally follows the official [LLVM tutorial](http://releases.llvm.org/5.0.0/docs/tutorial/LangImpl01.html).
+The general flow of this tutorial follows that of the official LLVM tutorial and many of the samples are lifted directly from that tutorial to make it easier to follow along both tutorials to see how the various LLVM concepts are projected in the Llvm.NET library.

 ## Overview
 Kaleidoscope is a simple functional language that is used to illustrate numerous real world use cases for Llvm.NET for code generation and JIT execution.

 It is worth pointing out that this example isn't intended as a treatise on compiler design nor on language parsing.
 While it contains aspects of those topics the sample is focused on the